Documentation Index

 require(getenv()['SDK']);

-// Load storage object for user-defined functions
+// Load the storage object for user-defined functions

 $udfStorage = \EnneoSDK\Setting::get('udfStorage');